 This prize is awarded at graduation each year to six to eight graduating students for the high quality of work in the design studios during their program of studies at Columbia.
 The award carries a \$500 prize.
-Additional information regarding criteria and eligibility is available in the Grants and Development Office, 405 Avery Hall.
+Additional information regard-